-diastolic volume, wall stress, and afterload, resulting in preservation of LV systolic function and reduction in LV mass.
+Therapy with vasodilating agents is designed to improve forward stroke volume and reduce regurgitant volume.
+These effects should translate into reductions in LV enddiastolic volume, wall stress, and afterload, resulting in preservation of LV systolic function and reduction in LV mass.
 The acute administration of sodium nitroprusside, hydralazine, nifedipine, or felodipine reduces peripheral vascular resistance and results in an immediate augmentation in forward cardiac output and a decrease in regurgitant volume (304-313).
 With nitroprusside and hydralazine, these acute hemodynamic changes lead to a consistent reduction in end-diastolic volume and an increase in ejection fraction (304-306,312).
 This is an inconsistent finding with a single oral dose of nifedipine (308-311).
 Reduced end-diastolic volume and increased ejection fraction have also been observed in small numbers of patients receiving long-term oral therapy with hydralazine and nifedipine for periods of 1 to 2 years (278,314); with nifedipine, these effects are associated with a reduction in LV mass (272,314).
 Less consistent results have been reported with ACE inhibitors, depending on the degree of reduction in arterial pressure and end-diastolic volume (315-317).
-Reduced blood pressure with enalapril and quinapril has been associated with decreases in end-diastolic volume and mass but no change in ejection fraction (316,317).
+Reduced blood pressure with enalapril and quinapril has been associated with decreases in enddiastolic volume and mass but no change in ejection fraction (316,317).